 Several weeks ago, I made Madeleines using David Lebovitz’s recipe.
 While they were really good, I decided to again make the Madeleines using Julia Child’s recipe from The Way to Cook.
 This cookbook, which I’ve had for a long time, is one of my favorites.

-While we were in Paris, we tried macarons from Ladurée, Pierre Hermé, and of all places – McDonalds.
-Susan brought some macarons back from Paris, which are long gone.
+While we were in Paris, we tried the famous French macarons from Ladurée, Pierre Hermé, and even McDonalds.
+Susan brought some back from Paris, which are long gone.
 Since then, she has been going through macaron withdrawal symptoms, so she decided to try her hand at making them.

+English Digestive Biscuits are a staple in the UK.
 If you’ve ever been to the UK, you’ve probably sampled McVitie’s Digestive Biscuits (a.k.a. cookies in the US).
 I know that the name isn’t very appealing, but the taste definitely is!
 The story goes that digestive biscuits were first conceived in Victorian times as a medicinal…

 Classic Brownies are fudgy and full of toasted pecans.
 They are simple to make and will convince you to never use a box mix again!